Our objectives

 The scheme offered £127 billion of loans across the drawings period.

 A total of 62 banks and building societies drew from the TFS.
-Of these, 54 participants delivered positive net lending between July 2016 and December 2017 and as a result qualified for a lower interest rate on their borrowings.
+Of these, 54 participants delivered positive net lending between July 2016 and December 2017, thus qualifying for a lower interest rate on their borrowings.

 Data publications: